BobbyDrawz/psych-engine-modding-docs-unofficial/assets/markdown/lua.md

 Lua scripting in Psych Engine is versatile and powerful, enabling modders to create dynamic gameplay experiences.
 Before diving into specific functions and scripts, it's important to understand the basics:

 - **Scripts Location**: Lua scripts should be placed in the `mods/Your-Mod-Name/scripts/` directory.
 Psych Engine will automatically load and run these scripts when the corresponding song is played.
+- **Character-Specific Folder Check**: If a script is only meant to run on a specific character, then it should be in the `mods/Your-Mod-Name/characters` folder.
 - **File Naming**: Lua files should be named clearly to reflect their purpose (e.g., `noteHit.lua` for a script that runs when a note is hit).
+If in characters folder, then name it the character's name [e.g. if the script is only supposed to run on `pico-playable.json`, then name the lua file `pico-player.lua`

 ## 2. Basic Structure of a Lua Script